AllXS29/InstantSystemDemo/README.md

 the ParkingManager entry.
 Some detailed explanation is necessary for the user that will maintain/populate the ParkingManager, which I regret, I think it could be simplified with more time to spend on the project.

+I spent around 12 hours on this project.

 I hope you will appreciate my work.